pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 ### z88dk extension libraries

-The following extension libraries are not include in the 8080 library:
+The following extension libraries are not available in the 8080 library:

 * Allocation: balloc
 * Algorithm/adt: All